RussellOvO/MusicGeneration/README.md

 The dataset we use is GiantMIDI-Piano (https://github.com/bytedance/GiantMIDI-Piano)

-Our code, pre ppt and demos are in the file "Final".
-Other zip files are what we learned at the beginning of the project.
+Our code, pre ppt and demos are in the file "final".
+Other zip files are related works we learned at the beginning of the project.
 Feel free to check them if your are interested.

 # Acknowledgement